The journey to transform an idea into a building has five independent but interlinked Stages.

 Establishing, Designing & Gaining Consent

-Stage One takes your project from an idea to the point where you have a design that meets your needs, you have a reasonably good idea of costs and timescales and you have permission to carry out the work.
+Stage One is a powerful journey that takes your project from an idea to the point where you have a design that meets your needs, you have a reasonably good idea of costs and timescales and you have permission to carry out the work.

-At the start of this Stage, we will give you a copy of Making it Happen.
+At the start of this Stage, we will send you a copy of our Making it Happen book.
 It’s our guide to the journey your project will go on and how it will unfold so you always know where you are and what the next steps will be.

 “We met Communion regularly to fine tune the design and look at it in terms of cost implications, planning implications and get a sense of where things were going.
 It was a collaborative process.”